top of page

 Nature has been home for millions of years, bringing security, joy, happiness.

 In built, urban environments, quaility nature integration arises with care and consideration.
 How can we better plan and design for our wellbeing and our diversifying society?
 One that faces profoundly impactful climate change with unknown consequenses.
 Can we create, protect and nurture places that support us?
-Are local authorities enabling communitiy cohesion, offering opportunities to help shape spaces that bring genuine pride of place?
+Are local authorities enabling communitiy cohesion, offering opportunities to help shape spaces that bring genuine 'pride of place'?

 Care for the community

-Community engagement for the planning process exists - but can easily be missed.
+Community engagement for the planning process exists.
+But can easily be missed.

 Asking people what they value most and really want is key.
 A complex mix of factors, logistics and processes that make lasting change successful.
-Essentially it's about awareness of intimate, specific, and those very broad needs, hopes, ideas.
+Essentially it's about awareness of intimate, specific, and those very broad needs.
+Hopes.
+Ideas.
 When the invitation to take part in 'shaping' is there - are we informed and confident our voices will be heard?
 Emboldened to make it happen ?
 Our future selves thrive in the places we relate to, celebrate, and are proud to call our own.

 Well worn paths can consistently work, plus, when they're combined with new ideas and divergent thinking a true blossoming occurs.
 An accessible, beautiful park serves all when it's facilities are open and well maintained.
 When it's growing emphasis on biodiversity overlaps with visitor wellbeing, safety and regular satisfaction.
 Adapting to change in good time helps us feel, and be, more secure.